jadecobra/gym/python_tdd/docs/02_INDENTATION_ERROR.md

     # TypeError
     # SyntaxError
     ```
-    Why did line 2 create an error?
-Python was not expecting the indentation there.
-Indentation has meaning in Python and in this case it doesn't meet the predefined rules for indentation
+    Why did line 2 create an error? python was not expecting the indentation there.
+Indentation has meaning in python and in this case it doesn't meet the predefined rules for indentation

 ### <span style="color:green">**GREEN**</span>: Make it Pass